On Linear Power Control Policies for Energy Harvesting Communications: Proofs of Results in Section

-\begin{IEEEproof}[Proof of Lemma~\ref{f_bounds}] The problem to be solved is a linear program in a measure space.
-By \cite[Th.~3.1]{lai_linear_1994}, the optimal value, minimum or maximum, must occur at an extreme point of the set of feasible probability measures, all probability measures $Q$ satisfying the constraints
+\begin{proofof}{Lemma~\ref{f_bounds}} The problem to be solved is a linear program in a measure space.
+By \cite[Thm.~3.1]{lai_linear_1994}, the optimal value, minimum or maximum, must occur at an extreme point of the set of feasible probability measures, all probability measures $Q$ satisfying the constraints

-It follows from \cite[Th.~3.2]{lai_linear_1994} that such an extreme point $Q$ must be a discrete probability measure concentrated at one or two points.
+It follows from \cite[Thm.~3.2]{lai_linear_1994} that such an extreme point $Q$ must be a discrete probability measure concentrated at one or two points.
 Therefore, it suffices to consider $Q$ of the form \( Q(\mu)=1 \) or

 with $\underline{x}\le a<\mu<b\le \overline{x}$.
 The optimization problem then reduces to the following simplified forms:

 and

 where